Tinder launches Social to let users hang out in groups

-The popular dating app, owned by website operator Match Group Inc, has launched "Tinder Social" that allows a user to form a group by adding up to 3 other members and connect with other groups to go anywhere from a concert to a pub crawl.
+The popular dating app, owned by website operator Match Group Inc, has launched "Tinder Social" to allow members to form groups and connect with other groups to go anywhere from a concert to a pub crawl.

 Users can see who's going out, invite friends to join a group, swipe and match with other groups nearby, make plans on chat and then meet up, Tinder said in a blog post.